 The Forest of Biologists

-As part of a new biodiversity initiative from The Company of Biologists, Development now plants a native tree in a UK forest for each published Research and Review article.
+As part of a biodiversity initiative from The Company of Biologists, Development plants a native tree in a UK forest for each published Research and Review article.
 We are also funding the restoration and preservation of ancient woodland and dedicating these trees to our peer reviewers.
 All of these trees are represented together in a virtual forest.
-Read the Editorial to find out more about the launch of this initiative.
+Find out more about The Forest of Biologists.

 See more movies on our YouTube playlist